gerardheuvelman/-novi-frontend-demodrop/README.md

 - Short pages are shorter than the height of the screen.
 - Error in messsage winwow ui
+- if you on favorite demos and then click on demolist in the navbar, it will stil show the favlist
 -
 # TODO:
 - user profile must have a "auth" mode, viewable by other users.
 This mode must include a button "View all demo's" for this user.